 Directly Backed

 What if a stablecoin operates exactly as in the previous section but does not offer a redemption process for the coin’s underlying assets?
-If there is no clear assertion of redemption, the project is listed under the directly backed category in figure 2.
+If there is no clear assertion of redemption, the project is listed as directly backed in figure 2.

-Again, Alice is a trusted third party that issues 1,000 AliceCoins as ERC20 tokens.
+Working Example: Alice is a trusted third party that issues 1,000 AliceCoins as ERC20 tokens.
 She asks $1 USD for 1 AliceCoin and promises to deposit and hold the payment in a bank account.
 As before, Alice creates new AliceCoins when she runs out and publishes frequent bank statements.
 She offers no direct redemption of AliceCoins for U.S. dollars.

-Bids do not exceed $1 for the same reason as the previous section.
+Here, bids will not exceed $1 for the same reason as the previous section.
 There is no longer a way to profit, however, if offers vary between $0 USD and $1 USD (i.e., the mechanism does not prevent undervaluation).
 Generally, coins in this category are, in fact, redeemable by one user: the company operating the coin.
 It could purchase undervalued coins to release $1 USD from its reserves.
-For this reason, stablecoins in this category are scrutinized (to the extent made possible by the company) to ensure reserves are intact.
-If every AliceCoin were not backed by $1 USD, Alice could overissue AliceCoins to enrich herself.
+For this reason, stablecoins in this category are scrutinized (to the extent made possible by the operating firm) to ensure reserves are intact.
+If every AliceCoin is not backed by $1 USD, Alice could overissue AliceCoins to enrich herself.

-The largest coin is this category is tether.
-Tether claims to be redeemable, but the redemption process is reported by users to have a lot of friction, it is accused of issuing coins to manipulate markets,5 and it has not always maintained full reserves of U.S. dollars to allow all tether to be redeemed (for these reasons, we categorize it as directly backed but not redeemable).
-To many, it is a mystery why tether remains highly liquid with daily trading volumes exceeding all other cryptocurrencies in value (according to CoinMarketCap at the time of writing).
+The largest coin is this category is Tether.
+Tether claims to be redeemable, but the redemption process is reported by users to have a lot of friction, the firm is accused of issuing coins to manipulate markets,5 and the firm has not always maintained full reserves of U.S. dollars to allow all Tether to be redeemed (for these reasons, we categorize here).
+To many, it is a mystery why Tether remains highly liquid with daily trading volumes exceeding all other cryptocurrencies in value (according to CoinMarketCap at the time of writing) including Bitcoin.
 One explanation is that it is too useful to fail.

-A key use case, illustrated by tether and the affiliated exchange Bitfinex, is as a temporary store of value for traders and speculators.
+A key use case, illustrated by Tether and the affiliated exchange Bitfinex, is as a temporary store of value for traders and speculators.
 Traders who want to divest their BTC for U.S. dollars have three options: (1) Hold the U.S. dollars in an exchange account, which can be used only on the same exchange and requires the exchange to be a trustworthy custodian; (2) withdraw the U.S. dollars from the exchange, but this requires identity verification (in most jurisdictions), a bank that will accept proceeds of cryptocurrency trading, and a substantial time delay; (3) exchange BTC into a stablecoin that can be withdrawn from the exchange (i.e., moved from the exchange to Alice’s private key) with little friction, delay, or regulatory oversight.
 This third option is a balanced alternative—the withdrawn stablecoin can be moved onto a different exchange, transferred to other users, or used for direct purchases without involving the original exchange.
-In short, it offers more flexibility than leaving U.S, dollars in an exchange account and less friction than withdrawing U.S. dollars.
+In short, it offers more flexibility than leaving U.S. dollars in an exchange account and less friction than withdrawing U.S. dollars.

 Indirectly Backed